ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 ## Deploying the Subnet into the Devnet

-At this point, you have a working Devnet, but no subnet association:
+At this point, you have a working Devnet, but no Subnet association:

 ```
 avalanche node status <clusterName> --subnet <subnetName>